Time: 19:45 - 21:15

-You should be able to play the chromatic scale 2 octaves from bottom C to top C, and you should already know the major scales of C, F, G, D and A, the minor pentatonic on A, D and G, and their chord notes, played with the following articulations: tongued, slurred, swing time.
+You should be able to play the chromatic scale 2 octaves from bottom C to top C, and you should already know the major scales of C, F, Bb, G, D and A, the minor pentatonic on A, D and G, and chord tones, played with the following articulations: tongued, slurred, swing time.

 How will I be taught, and will there be any work outside the class?

-You will be taught through tutor demonstration, learning tunes, and associated musicianship.
+You will be taught through tutor demonstration, learning tunes, associated musicianship, and playing together.
 Weekly practice of technical matters on the instrument.

 Practice between classes will be essential to your progress.
 Students will be expected to make space and time for sax practice.